 5. After you and your children watch the show, encourage them to give you their opinion on it.
 Let them lead the conversation and actually listen to them versus discouraging or contradicting their views.

-6. To be perfectly honest, if your children have not yet watched this show, they don't have to to....it could be traumatic for them.
+6. To be perfectly honest, if your children have not yet watched this show, they don't have to, as it could be traumatic for them.
 Not only do the characters in Season 2 discuss very traumatic events for any student, but there are some graphic moments that are actually difficult to watch.
 Watching the show, yourself, allows you the opportunity to truly decide if it is appropriate for your children to watch.
 Knowledge is power!

 7. Season 2 truly gives viewers the opportunity to talk about accountability for choices and holding others accountable.
-Accountability is something that many parents/caregivers do not often discuss with their children however it is a vital life lesson.
+Accountability is something that many parents or caregivers do not often discuss with their children however it is a vital life lesson.

 8. Unlike last season, one of the lead characters, Clay, experienced a massive amount of guilt in season 2.
 His guilt manifested in many ways throughout the season.
 These different types of guilt are a perfect opportunity for you to discuss the concept of guilt and how to get past it with your children.

-9. This show, like many others that target teenagers, often show the perception that high school is the be-all, end-all of life.
-As a parent/caregiver, it is your job to show your children that although it may feel like that in the moment, that's actually a faulty way of looking at life.
+9. This show, like many others that target teenagers, often shows the perception that high school is the be-all, end-all of life.
+As a parent or caregiver, it is your job to show your children that although it may feel like that at the moment, that's actually a faulty way of looking at life.

 11. As we said earlier, there were a lot of unrealistic events in Season 2.
 Another great exercise is for you and your children to identify and discuss moments when the characters should or could have gone to an adult for help.
 Talk about why they would have asked for help in that particular scenario or what they wish an adult would have done to intervene.